mrkline/promptoglyph/README.md

 - `promptd-path`, which prints a [fish](http://fishshell.com/)-like shortening of your current directory.

-- `promptd-vcs`, which uses glyphs to give you a quick overview of your Git Unlike existing solutions such as the [vcs_info](http://zsh.sourceforge.net/Doc/Release/User-Contributions.html#Gathering-information-from-version-control-systems) plugin for Zsh, `promptd-vcs` stops running after a user-specified amount of
+- `promptd-vcs`, which uses glyphs to give you a quick overview of your Git repository status.
+  Unlike existing solutions such as the [vcs_info](http://zsh.sourceforge.net/Doc/Release/User-Contributions.html#Gathering-information-from-version-control-systems) plugin for Zsh, `promptd-vcs` stops running after a user-specified amount of